OfTheDelmer/data_str_play/README.md

-# CS WEEK: Data Strucutures
+# CS WEEK: Data Structures
 ## Intro to Linked Lists and Trees

 * What is Computer Science?